 Dr. Katie and the team at Lawrence Park Health Clinic are different from your traditional chiropractors – they understand the importance of treating the body functionally and as a whole, ensuring they examine your whole kinetic chain, not just the area that appears to be causing the discomfort.
 With rehab-based practices that focus on correcting problematic motor patterns, Dr. Katie and her team believe in providing evidence-informed care tailored specifically to each individual’s unique needs.

 With our experienced Toronto chiropractors, you can expect open communication and an honest and direct approach to your health.
 Patient education, preventative stretching / strengthening exercises, hands-on manual therapy, physical rehabilitation, nutrition and ergonomic advice are key elements of these Toronto chiropractors’ practices as they work with you to exceed your health and fitness goals.
-When an adjustment may be required, Dr. Katie, Dr. Allie and Dr. Elysse offer both traditional manual adjustments and gentle non-rotary adjustments – safe even for pregnant moms, babies & seniors!
+When an adjustment may be required (and only if it is safe and appropriate to do so!), Dr. Katie offers both traditional manual adjustments and gentle non-rotary adjustments – safe even for pregnant moms, babies & seniors!
 If you wish not to be adjusted, not to worry, we completely respect your preferences and will offer other very effective alternatives!

 What is Chiropractic?

 One of the largest primary care professions in Ontario, chiropractic is a non-invasive, conservative hands-on health care discipline that focuses on the neuromusculoskeletal system (nerves, muscles, tendons, joints, bones).

 Chiropractors use a natural, drug-free, manual approach to healthcare, utilizing biomechanical and orthopaedic assessments to formulate a specific diagnosis and provide treatment as well as preventative care for disorders related to the spine, pelvis, extremities, nervous system and joints.